nmeri17/suphle-docs/src/docs/v1/modules/index.md

 Discuss how module shells import other descriptors puts them in a hibernated state until they're ready to run

 Testing a module with absent dependencies is as straightforward as stubbing out the contract it's expected to fulfill

+## New user-land modules
+The structure in template folder is expected to mirror destination structure